B2B qualified leads: How to generate real leads instead of traffic

 Too few qualified inquiries despite high traffic

-High customer acquisition costs with Google Ads
+High Customer Acquisition Costs with Google Ads

-Poor lead quality from different channels
+Poor lead quality from various channels

 1. Audit existing channels: Check which keywords and content actually generate qualified leads – not just traffic.